alexeilebedev/openacr/README.md

 And indeed, modifying the linked list of values was never even an issue, because amc automatically removed any deleted value from the list.
 Now is a good time to see that happens.

+### Auto Unref

 Whenever a `value` is deleted, amc invokes the `Unref` function.
 The function's job is to remove any references to the value from known places in the system.
 Any references held by user code via raw pointers, or some other trickery, are of course not visible to amc.
 (Amc cannot save you from committing suicide).